House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Ferrari is one of the most iconic names in the automotive world.
-But despite being the subject of bedroom wall posters and adorning items of clothing around the world, the exclusive marque has only sold more than 10,000 cars in a year, once, in 2019.
-This exclusivity has led to a minimum cost of $200,000 for a new Ferrari and propelled it the status of car icon.
+Despite being the subject of bedroom wall posters and adorning items of clothing around the world, the exclusive marque has sold more than 10,000 cars in a year once in 2019.
+This exclusivity has led to a minimum cost of $200,000 for a new Ferrari and propelled it to the status of an automotive icon.

-Read on for 17 facts about the Italian car manufacturing powerhouse, including:
+Read on for 17 facts about the Italian car manufacturing powerhouse, which we have divided into these categories:

 divider 4